The Economic and Social Science Research Council (ESRC) funds research across a broad range of disciplines. These include the following disciplines.

 Human geography studies the world, its people, communities, and cultures, and differs from physical geography mainly in that it focuses on human activities and their impact, for instance on environmental change.

-Linguistics focuses on language and how people communicate through spoken sounds and words.
-For ESRC this includes computational linguistics, psycholinguistics, sociolinguistics, language acquisition and interdisciplinary social science research involving linguistics.
+Linguistics focuses on how people communicate and create meaning through language.
+ESRC covers applied linguistics research in the areas of computational and corpus linguistics, psycholinguistics, sociolinguistics, discourse analysis, language acquisition and interdisciplinary social science research involving linguistics.

 Management and business studies